5cover/psdc/docs/Done.md

 "Helper" rules are rules that carry no meaning on their own and are only used in the construction of more complex rules.
 Example: formal parameters.

 They belong to the category of all the rules they are used to construct.

+## SourceTokens madness

+Okay so currently we keep track of sourcetokens in lists.
+But that's useless since the tokens are in order and the list of original tokens never changes.
+So all we really need are a start index and a length.
+That will simplify the code and improve performance.